explodinggradients/ragas/docs/howtos/applications/tracing.md

 export LANGCHAIN_PROJECT=<your-project>  # if not specified, defaults to "default"
 ```

-Now we have to import the required tracer from langchain, here we are using `LangChainTracer` but you can similarly use any tracer supported by langchain like [WandbTracer](https://python.langchain.com/docs/integrations/providers/wandb_tracing)
+Now we have to import the required tracer from langchain, here we are using `LangChainTracer` but you can similarly use any tracer supported by langchain like [WandbTracer](https://python.langchain.com/docs/integrations/providers/wandb_tracing) or [OpikTracer](https://comet.com/docs/opik/tracing/integrations/ragas)

 ```{code-block} python
 # langsmith